Detroit Red Wings promote Dan Watson from Toledo to head coach of Grand Rapids Griffins

 It was Horcoff who announced less than 24 hours after the Griffins' 2022-23 season ended that Simon would not return as head coach.
 The Griffins went 28-36-8 and missed the playoffs, but Simon did not have much of a roster — one of his best players, forward Jonatan Berggren, was called up early in the season, and by the end, so was Simon Edvinsson.
 The goaltending faltered, and the defense was young.

 Watson never missed the playoffs during his head coaching tenure with Toledo, reaching the Kelly Cup Final in 2019 and 2022 and leading the team to division titles in 2017, 2018 and 2022.
-In 2016-17, he was given the John Brophy Award as the ECHL’s Coach of the Year in his first year as head coach, when the Walleye won the Central Division behind a franchise-record 51 wins and reached the western conference final.
+In 2016-17, he was given the John Brophy Award as the ECHL’s top coach in his first season, when the Walleye won the Central Division behind a franchise-record 51 wins and reached the Western Conference final.

-Coaching the Griffins is an important job within the organization: It's where draft picks including Berggren, Edvinsson and Moritz Seider got their starts in North American professional hockey.
-It's a hugely important developmental league, where, for example, goaltender Sebastian Cossa, a first-round pick from 2022, is expected to continue his growth next season.
+Coaching the Griffins is an important job within the organization: It's where most draft picks — including Berggren, Edvinsson and Moritz Seider — get their starts in North American professional hockey.
+It's a hugely important developmental league, in which, for example, goaltender Sebastian Cossa, a first-round pick from 2022, is expected to continue his growth next season.

 This article originally appeared on Detroit Free Press: Detroit Red Wings promote Dan Watson to coach Grand Rapids Griffins